-Nothing offered by the traditional banking system comes close to the speed or cost of crypto for international payments.
+Nothing offered by the traditional banking system comes close to the speed of crypto for international payments.

 International wire transfers utilize one or more correspondent banks that introduce fees and delays.

-Even local payment methods, such as ACH transfer in the US, give no indication of the status.
+Domestic payment methods, such as ACH transfer in the US, also give no indication of the status.

 Choosing which cryptocurrencies to accept

-There’s no denying that Bitcoin is the undisputed king of cryptocurrencies.
-If a business is going to accept cryptocurrency, Bitcoin almost certainly needs to be one of the options.
+If a business is going to accept cryptocurrency, Ethereum needs to be the first option.

-Recently, the Ethereum blockchain has shown remarkable traction for cryptocurrency payments.
-Ethereum offers multiple stablecoin tokens whose values are tied to the US Dollar, making them ideal for payments and removing currency price volatility risk from your transactions.
+Also, Ethereum offers multiple stablecoin tokens whose values are tied to the US Dollar, making them ideal for payments and removing currency price volatility risk from your transactions.